HL7/fhir-gender-harmony/input/pagecontent/model.md

 ##### Linked Clinical Observation

--   Definition: Link or identifier to observation(s) or report(s) that are used to determine the sex category value.
+-   Definition: Link to, or identifier of, the observation(s) or report(s) that are used to determine the sex category value.

 -   Usage Note: The specific implementation of these links will vary